 By the middle of the fourth century Christianity had undergone a dramatic transformation.
 Before Emperor Constantine’s acceptance, Christianity had a marginal status in the Roman world.
 Attracting converts in the urban populations, Christianity appealed to the faithful’s desires for personal salvation; however, due to Christianity’s monotheism (which prohibited its followers from participating in the public cults), Christians suffered periodic episodes of persecution.
 By the middle of the fourth century, Christianity under imperial patronage had become a part of the establishment.
 The elite of Roman society were becoming new converts.

 Such an individual was Junius Bassus.
 He was a member of a senatorial family.
 His father had held the position of Praetorian prefect, which involved administration of the Western Empire.
-Junius Bassus held the position of praefectus urbi for Rome.
-The office of urban prefect was established in the early period of Rome under the kings.
-It was a position held by members of the most elite families of Rome.
-In his role as prefect, Junius Bassus was responsible for the administration of the city of Rome.
+Junius Bassus held the position of praefectus urbi (“urban prefect”) for Rome, an office established in the early period under the kings, and was responsible for the administration of the city of Rome.
+It was a position held by members of the most elite families.
 When Junius Bassus died at the age of 42 in the year 359, a sarcophagus was made for him.
 As recorded in an inscription on the sarcophagus now in the Vatican collection, Junius Bassus had become a convert to Christianity shortly before his death.

 The birth of Christian symbolism in art